zhuyuhui97/zhuyuhui97.github.io/content/projects.md

     <a href="https://github.com/zhuyuhui97/nodogsplash-python"><i class="fab fa-github"></i>Github</a>  <a href={{< ref "/_projects/nodogsplash" >}}>🔍Details</a>

-# Personal & hobby projects
+# Personal & Hobby Projects

 6. Hacking Network Authenticator Apps to Bypass NAT Detection on Android
     Using `Magisk` to hook and substitute functions related to networking.